|Practice:||Employment, Health and Safety Practice|

 |Telephone:||+27 11 530 5200|

-Pamela Stein is a partner and head of the Employment, Health and Safety Practice at Webber Wentzel.
+Pamela Stein is a partner in the Employment, Health and Safety Practice at Webber Wentzel.

 She specialises in employment and employee benefits law, data protection and privacy.